sebdehne/dehnes.com/content/post/2020-04-03-password_management_yubikey_pgp_git.md

     ssb>  rsa4096/F1F4D8F8675EE2CA  created: 2020-03-29  expires: 2020-10-25
                                     card-no: 0006 10155501

-You should see your YuBiKey detected as a GPG-smartcard and you will also see your 3 private keys.
+You should see your YuBiKey detected as a GPG-smartcard and you will also see your 3 private keys as shown above.
 Now try to list your private keys again:

     $ gpg --list-secret-keys
-    C:/Users/sebas/AppData/Roaming/gnupg/pubring.kbx
+    C:/Users/yourUsername/AppData/Roaming/gnupg/pubring.kbx
     ------------------------------------------------
     sec#  rsa4096 2020-03-29 [SC]
           FD4537161A3AB6D4578C6D134A77FE3D76CDDBF2